-Visitors to the National Portrait Gallery on Friday 25 October will have the chance to experience Elizabethan England as actors perform a unique catwalk show whilst descending the Gallery's two-storey-high escalator.
+Visitors to the National Portrait Gallery today 25 October will have the chance to experience Elizabethan England as actors perform a unique catwalk show whilst descending the Gallery's two-storey-high escalator.
 The fashion show will form part of a one-off evening filled with music, performance, talks and workshops inspired by the revelatory exhibition Elizabeth I & Her People.

 Presented in partnership with the School of Historical Dress and part of the Gallery's series of late openings, The Elizabethans Undressed will explore the culture of this fascinating period, from music and fashion to cosmetics and poetry.